sarahyakum/StudentTimeTrack/README.md

-# Student Peer Review Application
+# Student Time Tracking Application
 ## Project Overview
 This is a web application designed to manage a student's time entries for CS 4485.
 Students can submit time entries and view their time entries of the past as well.
 The project was built using **ASP.NET Core Razor Pages**.